snnthack1/emgRFP/README.md

 - Applicants must be the Principal Investigator on any resulting award.
 - Organizations must be a nonprofit or non-governmental organization with recognized legal status in their respective country (equal to 501(c)(3) status under the United States Internal Revenue Code).

-For consideration, proposals must be emailed to Stephanie Naufel at neurotech@meta.com by the end of the day on **September 1, 2025**.
+For consideration, proposals must be emailed to neurotech@meta.com by the end of the day on **September 1, 2025**.
 Submissions will receive a response in the month of October.

+*Questions can be directed to our research program manager, Stephanie Naufel, at the same email address.
+Clarifications or responses to inquiries provided during the open call period will be posted to an FAQ below for wide visibility.
+Please check back for updates.*